interactive workshops

 Four Number Systems You Need to Know!
 ASL Numbers for Interpreters

 Do you know how to correctly convey the following in ASL: Channel 4, four children, 4th in a list, and the last four digits of your SSN?
 This workshop can teach you how to sign numbers like a pro!
-Download details (PDF)
+(Shorter version of Easy as 1-2-3…) Download details

 Interpreting Frozen Texts: Freeze or Thaw?